Elevating the insights of climate justice leaders advancing equitable, community-based solutions to the climate crisis.

 (Cincinnati, OH)

-Groundwork Ohio River Valley will create a report on the findings of the Climate Advisory Group (CAG) program model from their Climate Safe Neighborhoods Program (CSN) initiative, a national effort through Groundwork USA to identify neighborhoods that are more vulnerable to the effects of climate change because of racial and social injustices, engage frontline resident leaders and partners, and ignite action towards climate resilience.
-The report will outlines the latest lessons learned and challenges encountered when implementing the community organizer model.
+Groundwork Ohio River Valley has created a report and toolkit on the findings of the Climate Advisory Group (CAG) program model from their Climate Safe Neighborhoods Program (CSN) initiative, a national effort through Groundwork USA to identify neighborhoods that are more vulnerable to the effects of climate change because of racial and social injustices, engage frontline resident leaders and partners, and ignite action towards climate resilience.
+The report outlines the latest lessons learned and challenges encountered when implementing the community organizer model.
+Groundwork ORV detail their CAG program and their campaign insights in this Lab insight*.

 Little Village Environmental Justice Organization